paulbrejla/paulbrejla.github.io/index.md

 ##### Open Source
 * **easy-rules**.
 I contributed the ability to read MVEL rules from strings using a java.io.Reader to easy-rules, a simple rules engine for Java.

-#### Projects
+##### Projects
 * **Kreuzfahrt-Gurus.de**.
 I built a scalable, cloud-native backend for frontend infrastructure based on Spring Boot and Kotlin.
 I also developed vuejs components. (http://www.kreuzfahrt-gurus.de)
 * **Ferien-Api.de**.
-I built a small service based on Spring Boot, Kotlin, and Jetty that exposes German school holidays via a RESTful API. (https://www.ferien-api.de)
+I built a small service based on Spring Boot, Kotlin, and Jetty that exposes German school holidays via a RESTful API. (<a href="https://www.ferien-api.de">https://www.ferien-api.de</a>)

-#### Research
+##### Publications
 * **Brejla, P. & Gilbert, D. (2012)**.
 An Exploratory Use of Web Content Analysis to Understand Cruise Tourism Services.
 International Journal of Tourism Research.
-16(2):157-168.
-(Download / Buy)
+16(2):157-168. (<a href="https://onlinelibrary.wiley.com/doi/10.1002/jtr.1910">Download / Buy</a>)
 * **Papathanassis, A. & Brejla, P. (2012)**.
 Tourism Extranet Acceptance in the Cruise Distribution Chain: The Role of Content, Usability, and Appearance.
 Journal of Information Technology & Tourism.
-13(2): 105-117.
-(Download / Buy)
+13(2): 105-117. (<a href="https://www.ingentaconnect.com/content/cog/itt/2011/00000013/00000002/art00004%3bjsessionid=172clvjjg58xc.x-ic-live-01">Download / Buy</a>)
 * **Papathanassis, A., Matuszewski, I. & Brejla, P. (2011)**.
 The 'Cruise Ship Railing Dance': Conducting academic research in the cruise domain.
 In Cruise Tourism and Society A Socio-economic Perspective.
-Springer Berlin Heidelberg.
-(Download / Buy)
+Springer Berlin Heidelberg. (<a href="https://link.springer.com/chapter/10.1007/978-3-642-32992-0_13">Download / Buy</a>)

 * **Master Thesis: Looting the Buffet and Prowling around the Pool - Exploring the Co-Created Cruise Vacation.
-A Web Content Mining Approach**. - Linköping University, Sweden.
+A Web Content Mining Approach**. - <a href="https://liu.se">Linköping University</a>, Sweden.
 Supervisor: David Gilbert, PhD (University of Surrey, England).
-* **Bachelor Thesis: Modelling Travel Agency Extranet Acceptance: The Role of Usability, Content and Appearance**. - Bremerhaven University of Applied Sciences, Germany.
+* **Bachelor Thesis: Modelling Travel Agency Extranet Acceptance: The Role of Usability, Content and Appearance**. - <a href="https://hs-bremerhaven.de">Bremerhaven University of Applied Sciences</a>, Germany.
 Supervisor: Prof. Dr. Alexis Papathanassis.

 ### Contact / Imprint
 You may contact me via e-mail under paul(at)paulbrejla(dot)com or via social media.